Yacht Charter Itinerary Sorrento – Pontine Islands – Capri – Naples

 Capri has two levels.
 There is a walking and shopping area right around the marina.
 However, the main town, on top of Capri, is accessible by funicular and is lovely with its upscale, tiny shops and many street cafes.

 In the morning cruise to the island of Ischia and head ashore to explore the Castello Argonese.
 Once a separate rock from the island, over many centuries, the rock causeway was built to permanently connect the rock with the island of Ischia.
 Inhabited for many millennium, Castello Argonese flourished in 1500-1800’s, when over 2000 families lived inside the castle walls for protection against pirates and interior buildings included a convent, monastery, and numerous churches.
-Today entrance is via a tunnel and after a small entrance fee is paid, the castle can be explored in around 2 hours.
-In the afternoon explore the rest of this volcanic island where deep underneath Ischia, the volcano is still active, and is sending to the island’s surface, hot thermal waters in springs and geysers laden with various minerals.
-A mineral laden volcanic mud is also found on Ischia, and used in spa treatments.
+Today, entrance is via a tunnel and after a small entrance fee is paid, the castle can be explored in around two hours.
+In the afternoon, explore the rest of this volcanic island where deep underneath Ischia, the volcano is still active, and is sending to the island’s surface, hot thermal waters in springs and geysers laden with various minerals.
+A mineral-laden volcanic volcanic mud is also found on Ischia, and is used in spa treatments.
 Considerable scientific research has been done in Ischia over the years to isolate the mineral qualities of the various thermal springs and volcanic muds for the possible health benefits.